tsusanto/gt/docs/_posts/2025-01-31-braised-tofu-pork.md

 Pan fry the tofu on both sides under golden brown.
 Remove excess oil.
 Using the same pan, stir fry garlic and chinese fermented soy beans for about 2 minutes.
 Add pork, mushrooms and stir fry for another 5 minutes.
 Add tofu and chinese chives.
 Add about a cup of water and oyster sauce.
-Gently ix it well so you don't break the tofu, and let it boil for about 3 minutes.
+Gently mix it well so you don't break the tofu, and let it boil for about 3 minutes.
 The sauce should thicken up nicely, if not, add some cornstarch slurry and thicken to your liking.

+Serve it with steamed white rice